• Also available as an eBook for Apple or Android devices.

 • Available as an eBook for Apple and Android devices.

-• International customers may wish to explore local booksellers, Shambala Publications, or Amazon to save on shipping cost.
+• The hardcopy book is shipped from the US.
+International customers may wish to explore local booksellers, Shambala Publications, or Amazon to save on shipping cost.

 Translator: Dr. Mitra Karl Brunnhölzl